robrotheram/beam/Readme.md

 The core of the application is the ability to use the browsers search interface to access the bookmarks.

-By configuring beem as an additional search engine I can do `beem project name` and if its there is only 1 url for that search term I will be redirected to it otherwise I will see the a list of search results for that term
+By configuring beam as an additional search engine I can do `beam project name` and if its there is only 1 url for that search term I will be redirected to it otherwise I will see the a list of search results for that term

 **Authentication:** Github
 The current application authenticates all uses using github Oauth.
 Users can make their site private to themself (default) or choose to make it public for all users to see.